rebotnix/Tortoise-TTS-Training/README.md

 # Tortoise-TTS-Training
  Community framework for training tortoise (Expermental and first alpha version 29ht october 2022)

+# About Tortoise
-# Tortoise original was written by James Betker.
+The original tortoise was written by James Betker.
 This github is an opensource version for a training Tortoise uses several frameworks to generate high quality synthetic audio.
 We want to provide new results in fundamental AI research, as well as useful applications and added value.
 We are a community with developers from all over the world working together.